PSAT Practice: How to Prepare and Why You Should

 What Does the PSAT Test?

-Here’s a deeper dive into the subjects you’ll see on the PSAT!
+Here’s an overview of the questions you’ll see on the test:

 How Is the PSAT Different from the SAT?

 The PSAT is basically an SAT with smaller teeth and a less overwhelming purpose (it can get you scholarships, but it doesn’t get you acceptance into college).
-All of the same basic SAT topics show up in PSAT questions, minus a bit of the higher-level stuff, especially in math.
+All of the same basic SAT topics show up in PSAT questions, but the questions are a little easier.
+Because of this, the PSAT is scored differently:

 How Hard Is the PSAT?